Overview

 We then move onto ideas for larger areas such as:

 Figure 1 is a nested illustration of possible suggestions, but let your imagination be your guide.
-Additionally, many of the ideas for small areas may be suitable for incorporating into plans for larger properties.
+Many of the ideas for small areas may be suitable for incorporating into plans for larger properties.
+Suggestions are organized according to the illustration legend.

 Balconies and yards